Spanching/RCSwitchSocket/Readme.md

 All of which are available in the Arduino IDE.

+You will need to find out the RC Message sent to your socket with an RC receiver and the switch you are using.

+Copy config_sample.h to config.h and input your username and password for your MQTT broker.

 ## 4. Usage

 I built this device to enable and disable my RC Socket that is responsible for the power connection to my PC.
 I did connect it with a module inside my PC, so starting and stopping my setup will correspond to enable RC Socket, turn on PC or turn off PC - wait until it is shutdown, disable RC Socket.
 I use Node-Red for the mapping of Inputs like Alexa to the corresponding outputs like this RC Socket or my PC Switch.